dblock/kahneraja.github.io/_posts/2016-01-09-what-is-a-feedback-seeking-culture-and-how-do-we-get-there.md

 ### Hypothesis

 1. If we can assess a collective's feedback seeking maturity we can more accurately calculate their performance.
-2. Modelling feedback seeking behaviour is a shortcut to improved teamwork maturity.
+2. Modelling feedback seeking behaviour is a shortcut to improved team work maturity.
-3. A team's current stage of feedback seeking maturity will inversely align with their levels of management authority.
+3. A team's current stage of feedback seeking maturity will inversely align with their levels of required management authority.